Skip to content

 • Providing comprehensive post-operative care to monitor recovery and address complications promptly.

-Choosing a Qualified Plastic Surgeon
+Choosing a Qualified Cosmetic and Onco-Plastic Surgeon

 • Completion of accredited residency and fellowship programs.